 The Coastal Marshlands Protection Committee (CMPC) was created in 1970 with passage of state law that protects the public trust tidal wetlands (Coastal Marshlands Protection Act, O.C.G.A.
 Section 12-5-280 et. seq.).

 The committees issue permits for activities that occur within the jurisdiction of these state laws including waterfront development such as marinas and community docks, residential and commercial shorefront development, beach crossovers, beach nourishment, and bank stabilization.
-The Coastal Resources Division, Habitat Management Program serves as staff to these committees as part of the division’s administration of these laws through the Georgia Coastal Management Program.
+The Coastal Resources Division, Marsh and Shore Management Program serves as staff to these committees as part of the division’s administration of these laws through the Georgia Coastal Management Program.

 Per its bylaws, the Board of Natural Resources appoints the membership of these committees.
 For many years, the committee composition was three members.
 In 2004, legislation was passed expanding the committees by two members.
 Three of the five members must reside in one of the six ocean-facing counties of the Georgia coast.
 The Commissioner of Natural Resources is an obligatory seat; the other member may be from the coast or anywhere in the state.
 Currently, all members except the Commissioner of Natural Resources reside in coastal Georgia.
 Members serve 4-year terms and are eligible for reappointment to two successive terms.